aj0strow/async_enum/README.md

 enum.async
 ```

-To get the enumerator back from the async enumerator, simply call `sync` like so:
+To get the enumerator back from the async enumerator, simply call `sync` or `to_enum` like so:

 ```ruby
 enum.async.sync == enum